svn2github/dotnetzip/Readme.txt

 Sure, it is possible to read and write zip files, using the classes in the .NET Framework.

   - You can do it with the System.IO.Packaging.ZipPackage class, added in .NET v3.0.
 Actually this class lets you create a package file, which is a zipfile with a particular internal structure.
 It includes a manifest and some other things.
 But the interface is odd and confusing if all you want is a regular-old ZIP file.
-Also, this namespace doesn't provide control for things like passwords, comments, AES encryption, ZIP64, Unicode, and so on.
+Also, the classes in this namespace do not provide control for things like passwords, comments, AES encryption, ZIP64, Unicode, and so on.

   - You can also create and read zip files with the J# runtime, but this also has ita drawbacks.
 First, J# is going out of support, or may